harman8055v/dharmasaathi_OG/README.md

 Pull requests, ideas, and suggestions are welcome!
 Please read PRD.md and AGENTS.md for contribution guidelines.

+### Authentication Flow
+Users can create an account from the landing page.
+The signup form stores the provided phone number along with first and last name in Supabase and then redirects to the onboarding flow.

 🙏 Credits & License
 Created by Harman Batish
 MIT License.